Sushovan09/IUCN_INDIA_Red_List_Bird_Sound_Classification/README.md

 # Bird Species Classification

-This project focuses on classifying bird species based on audio recordings.
-It uses various machine learning classifiers to predict the species of a bird from the extracted audio features.
-The project involves data preprocessing, feature extraction, model training, evaluation, and visualization.
+This project introduces a method for classifying bird species based on their chirping patterns using audio processing and machine learning techniques.
+It focuses on recognizing bird species listed on the IUCN Red List of India, including Endangered, Critically Endangered, and Vulnerable species.
+The goal is to explore ecological interdependence and contribute to avian conservation efforts.

+The project involves:

+- **Data Preprocessing**: Cleaning and preparing audio data for analysis.
+- **Feature Extraction**: Extracting relevant features from bird chirping patterns using audio processing techniques.
+- **Model Training**: Employing various machine learning algorithms including Random Forest, Gradient Boosting, K-Nearest Neighbors (K-NN), Decision Tree, Naive Bayes, Logistic Regression, Multi-layer Perceptron (MLP), and Support Vector Machine (SVM) for classification.
+- **Evaluation**: Assessing the performance of classifiers and analyzing accuracy.
+- **Visualization**: Presenting results through accuracy scores and confusion matrices to demonstrate the potential of machine learning in avian conservation and species monitoring.

+The research lays the groundwork for future projects on rare Indian bird species and showcases the potential of acoustic data analysis in ornithology and conservation biology.

 ## Table of Contents